Digital Marketing Agency | SEO, Paid Social & PPC

 How PPC and SEO Work

-While SEO takes time to show results, PPC campaigns can quickly generate traffic shortly after their launch.
+While SEO takes time before yielding any results, with PPC campaigns, traffic can be generated almost immediately after it goes live.
 The cost per click in PPC is influenced by the competitiveness of the target keyword.

 Advantages of Combining SEO and PPC Strategies

-Here are three compelling reasons why PPC advertisers should contemplate integrating a cohesive SEO plan into their marketing strategy.
+Here are three compelling reasons why PPC advertisers should consider integrating a cohesive SEO strategy into their marketing mix.

 • Establish Brand Awareness